Google is a dictator. And one you must obey if you want your salon or spa website to rank highly.

 So here’s my easy salon bloggers’ guide to get you started…

-2. How often should I post a business blog?
+#2.
+How often should I post a salon blog?

 You’ve probably read all sorts of conflicting advice from the blogging community.
-It’s alright for them.
-They’re not trying to run a spa, salon or clinic.
+It’s okayt for them.
+They’re not trying to run a hair or beauty business.
 But you are.

 For you (and me) blogging is just one part of the many marketing activities you need to be doing each month.
 Oh and did I mention the small matter of fitting clients in too?

-I suggest spas and salons blog once a month.
+I suggest salons blog once a month.
 The trick is to blog consistently.
 Four posts in as many weeks, then nothing for months is bluntly wasted effort.

 Take your cue from the world around you.
 This can be local or national.
 If it’s the Oscars share red carpet beauty tips and Hollywood ‘how to’ hair guides.

-Pregnant Kate in the news?
+Pregnant celeb in the news?
 Then write about new mums’ hair challenges or how to eradicate stretch marks.

 Scour your local media too for community stories you can use as a hook for beauty or hair blogs.